Exponential-User/UBTM-lightmode/README.md

 ---

-## If the Owner of Blocktanks or Karate Fox Studios Don't want this:
+## If the Owner of Blocktanks or Karate Fox Studios Does not want this:
 DM me on discord: exponentialuser (#4457)
-So i can take the mod off.
+So i can take the mod off of github.

 * just to let you know this is version 0.1.0